 Auto-sharded and clustered

-YugabyteDB’s Redis is an auto-sharded, clustered with built-in support for strongly consistent replication and multi-DC deployment flexibility.
-Operations such as add node, remove node are simple, throttled and intent-based and leverage Yugabyte’s core engine (YBase) and associated architectural benefits.
+YugabyteDB's Redis is an auto-sharded, clustered with built-in support for strongly consistent replication and multi-DC deployment flexibility.
+Operations such as add node, remove node are simple, throttled, and intent-based, and leverage YugabyteDB's core engine (YBase) and associated architectural benefits.

 No explicit memory management

 Unlike the normal Redis, the entire data set does not need to fit in memory.
-In Yugabyte, the hot data lives in RAM, and colder data is automatically tiered to storage and on-demand paged in at block granularity from storage much like traditional database.
+In Yugabyte, the hot data lives in RAM.
+Colder data is automatically tiered to storage, and on-demand paged in at block granularity from storage much like traditional database.

 Consistent and transparent caching

-Scan resistant block cache design ensures long scan (e.g., of older data) do not impact reads for recent data.
+Scan resistant block cache design ensures long scans (such as of older data) do not impact reads for recent data.